This site was last updated on 9/22/14

 West Lafayette, IN 47907-2056

-We offer training programs for K-12 teachers in Benton, Carroll, Clinton, Fountain, Montgomery, Tippecanoe, White, and Warren Counties.
+We offer economic education training programs for K-12 teachers in Benton, Carroll, Clinton, Fountain, Montgomery, Tippecanoe, White, and Warren Counties.
 Contact us to schedule an on-site workshop for your teachers at no cost to your or your staff.

 Photos from 2013 General Economics Summer Workshop